lkxnif/shu-maomeng-test/README-en.md

 > One heat , light one bit ,
 >
-> Like firefly , light in dark , don't wait for warmth .
+> Like firefly , light in dark , no need to wait .
 >
 > If nothing comes : I will be the only light .